Arinerron/spoofcommit/README.md

 ```

 # Usage
-Rather than doing `git commit -m "example"`, execute the spoofcommit script with no parameters.
+Rather than doing `git commit`, execute the spoofcommit script with no parameters.
 It will ask you for the username (and in some cases, the email) and the commit message.